Divya-Aggarwal/Arboretum/index.md

 ## Progress Report

 In this week, I finished my reading retrival part and my sensor is working properly.
-I am 9 days ahead of my proposal but by the end of this week I was back on track.
+I am 9 days behind of my proposal but by the end of this week I was back on track.
 Following up is the link to open up my schedule.
 [Schedule](https://github.com/Divya-Aggarwal/Arboretum/blob/master/Schedule.mpp)

 As I defined in the proposal, my sensor measures both moisture and light level.
 To know more about my sensor, open up the following link.
 [Proposal](https://github.com/Divya-Aggarwal/Arboretum/blob/master/Proposal%20.xlsx)